Hilbert transform, spectral filters and option pricing: Background

 \subsection{Fourier and Hilbert transforms}

 In this paper we make extensive use of the Fourier transform \citep[see e.g.][]{Polyanin1998,Kreyszig2011}, an integral transform with many applications.
 Historically, it has been widely used in spectroscopy and communications, therefore much of the literature refers to the function in the Fourier domain as its spectrum.
-According to the usual convention in finance literature, the forward and inverse Fourier transforms are defined as
+According to the usual convention in the finance literature, the forward and inverse Fourier transforms are defined as

+Let $S(t)$ be the price of an underlying asset and $x(t) = \log(S(t)/S_0)$ its log-price, where $S_0 = S(0)$.
+Let us consider a derivative characterized by a payoff at maturity $T$.
+E.g., a double-barrier option with strike $K$ and upper (lower) barrier $U$ ($L$) has the damped payoff

-Let $S_t$ be the price of an underlying asset and $x_t = \log(S_t/S_0)$ its log-price.
-To find the price $v(x_t,t)$ of an option at time $t=0$ when the initial price of the underlying is $S_0$ and thus its log-price is $x_0=0$, we need to discount the expected value of the undamped option payoff $\phi(x_T)e^{-\alpha x_T}$ at maturity $t=T$ with respect to an appropriate risk-neutral probability distribution function (PDF) $p(x,T)$ whose initial condition is $p(x,0) = \delta(x)$.
+where $\theta = 1$ for a call, $\theta = -1$ for a put, $\mathbf{1}_A(x)$ is the indicator function of the set $A$, $k=\log(K/S_0)$ is the log-strike, $u=\log(U/S_0)$ is the upper log-barrier and $l=\log(L/S_0)$ is the lower log-barrier.
+The damping factor $e^{\alpha x}$ is used to ensure the integrability of the payoff function; see \cite{Feng2008} for a full discussion of the selection of the damping parameter $\alpha$.
+To find the price $v(x,t)$ of an option at time $t=0$ when the initial price of the underlying is $S_0$ and thus its log-price is $x(0)=0$, we need to discount the expected value of the undamped option payoff $\phi(x(T))e^{-\alpha x(T)}$ at maturity $t=T$ with respect to an appropriate risk-neutral probability distribution function (PDF) $p(x,T)$ whose initial condition is $p(x,0) = \delta(x)$.
 As shown by \cite{lewis2001simple}, this can be done using the Plancherel relation,

 Here, $\widehat{p}\,^*(\xi+i\alpha,T)$ is the complex conjugate of the Fourier transform of $e^{-\alpha x}p(x,T)$.
 To price options using this relation, we need the Fourier transforms of both the damped payoff and the PDF.
-A double-barrier option has the damped payoff
+The Fourier transform of the damped payoff $\phi(x)$ is available analytically,